 Justine’s life will be celebrated at 11:00 a.m., Monday, Sept.
 16, 2019 at The Swedish Club, 1920 Dexter Ave.
 N, Seattle, WA 98109.

-To send flowers to the family of Justine Richards, please visit Tribute Store
+To send flowers to the family or plant a tree in memory of Justine Richards, please visit Tribute Store